albertovpd/ml_notes_and_comparison_betwen_python-bigquery-automl/README.md

 --------------------------

-**Python**: I got the best metrics with it, not unusual because the dataset cleaning can be extremely well done and there are almost an infinite number of available algorithms to play with.
+**Python**: My favorite, with really good results, not unusual because the dataset cleaning can be extremely well done and there are almost an infinite number of available algorithms and techniques to play with.

 - The cost is 0€.
 - It can take many hours to build a great model.